 The center is open from Saturday to Sunday, excluding public holidays, and operates between 9 AM and 5 PM.
 The process of obtaining the permit takes approximately one hour.

-Cost of Kanchenjunga Conservation Area Project
+Cost of the Kanchenjunga Conservation Area Project Permit

-• For Nepali citizens: NPR 100 per person
+- Nepali citizens: NPR 100 per person

-• For other foreign nationals: NPR 2000 per person (approximately US$ 20)
+- Other foreign nationals: NPR 2000 per person (approximately USD 20)

 Required Documents for Obtaining Kanchenjunga Trekking Permit